 Below, you will find the most current updates detailing our COVID-19 response.
 Please feel free to contact us with questions or concerns at (718)325-5021.

-Alert July 7: States Added to Joint Incoming Travel Advisory
+Alert August 11: Joint Incoming Travel Advisory List Updates

-According to a press release, Governor Cuomo announced additional states on the 14-day quarantine travel advisory.
-Full list, as found in the press release:
+According to a press release, Governor Cuomo announced a change to the origins on the 14-day quarantine travel advisory.
+The full list, as found in the press release:

 – North Carolina